-This article goes in depth into the issues with traditional candidate profiles and how to revamp your process to create ones focused on skills and capabilities.
+Developing an ICP that focuses on skills and competencies makes it an even more effective recruitment tool.
+This article delves into the issues with traditional candidate profiles and explains how to develop skills-based ICPs.
 We’ve also included an example template for a skills-based ICP at the end.

 An ideal candidate profile (ICP) is a document that notes the skills and requirements needed to succeed in a job role.
-These profiles help hiring managers source and hire talent faster and more efficiently because they know exactly what they’re looking for.
+These profiles help hiring managers source and hire talent faster and more efficiently because they know exactly what they’re looking for, ensuring precise candidate sourcing.

 Let’s take a quick look at what’s traditionally included in an ICP, along with its main advantages and disadvantages.